lread/test-doc-blocks/doc/example.md

 You can attach metadata to generated tests via the `:test-doc-blocks/meta` option.

-A new `:test-doc-blocks/meta` will override any and all previous meta values.
+A new `:test-doc-blocks/meta` will override any previous meta values.

 We offer two syntaxes: